-One day I was walking with Mr. Angelo, 69 years old, a former Renamo soldier, demobilized in 1994, who is now a farmer and a hunter towards his rice farm in Nvava, which is located in the lands of former colonial tea plantations called Cha Tacuane in Nvava, Lugela district, Zambezia Province, Northern Mozambique.
-As we walk he tells me that this tea you see here (pointing at a tea plant) was planted in the colonial period; I used to work in this company.
-When I look around I can see that the land was once used for monocrops, but currently colonial tea plants as wells the local plants co-exist, constituting the present landscapes as both places of memory and engendering new knowledges.
-The picture I began to paint is one in which the debris of colonial, socialist, civil war, and present neoliberal endeavors are the building blocks from which the foundations of a deep present and visions of the future are built.
+One day I was walking with Mr. Angelo, a 69 years-old former Renamo soldier who demobilized in 1994.
+He is now a farmer and a hunter, and he was showing me his rice farm, which is located in the lands of former colonial tea plantations called Cha Tacuane in Nvava, Lugela district, Zambezia Province, Northern Mozambique.
+As we walked he told me that, “this tea you see here [pointing at a tea plant] was planted in the colonial period; I used to work in this company.”
+When I looked around I could see that the land was once used for monocrops, but currently colonial tea plants as well as local plants co-existed, constituting the present landscapes as both places of memory and engendering new knowledges.
+The picture I began to paint is one in which the debris of colonial, socialist civil war, and present neoliberal endeavors are the building blocks from which the foundations of a deep present and visions of the future are built.
 This realization prompted me to consider “radical bricolage” as a means of understanding these intersections of conservation, development and community life, taking into account the amalgamation of present, past, and visions of the future in Mozambique.
 The concept draws together Claude Levi-Strauss’s (1966) thinking about the “bricoleur” and Achille Mbembe’s notion of “radical uncertainty” (2011, 2017), to which I return below.

 In 2005, Dr. Julian Bayliss from the Kew Gardens in London encountered Mount Mabu in Lugela District, Zambézia Province, Northern Mozambique using Google Earth.
 Then he made trips in which he confirmed that indeed the mountain was “unexplored” and “untouched” (Kew Gardens 2009).
 In 2008, the first of several major expeditions was undertaken, this time headed by Dr. Jonathan Timberlake, to examine the floral and faunal diversity of the area.
-This expedition was funded by the Darwin Initiative and the team included 28 scientists and support staff from UK, Mozambique, Malawi, Tanzania, Belgium and Switzerland, 70 local porters (Jowit 2008).
+This expedition was funded by the Darwin Initiative and the team included 28 scientists and support staff from the United Kingdom, Mozambique, Malawi, Tanzania, Belgium and Switzerland, as well as 70 local porters (Jowit 2008).
 One of the results of this and other subsequent expeditions was the discovery of new species of butterflies, snakes, flowers and chameleon, which then led to a media frenzy on a “discovered lost Eden on Earth” untouched by Man, a world that came to be called “butterfly forest” or “Google Forest” (Barbee 2017).
-This discovery and its media coverage prompted one internet explorer, or ‘internaut,’ to state, “I love this.
-Still discovering stuff on Earth, but apparently, we’re off to colonize Mars” on the comment section of Jeffrey Barbee’s article (emphasis mine).
+This discovery and its media coverage prompted one internet explorer, or “internaut,” to state in the comment section of Jeffrey Barbee’s article, “I love this.
+Still discovering stuff on Earth, but apparently, we’re off to colonize Mars” (emphasis mine).

-During my fieldwork which started in June 2016 and still going, I have lived with Nangaze communities to understand their relationship with Mabu.
+During my fieldwork, which started in June 2016 and is ongoing, I have lived with Nangaze communities to understand their relationship with Mabu.
 I talked to Mozambican NGOs and scientists studying and seeking to protect Mount Mabu and the kind of new configurations their work creates in Nangaze community, where different versions of the mountain emerge and are in constant friction with each other.
-It was during this fieldwork that I realized Nangaze communities, Mozambican NGOs and Mozambican scientists, while inhabiting relatively different worlds, had something in common.
+It was during this fieldwork that I realized Nangaze communities, Mozambican NGOs, and Mozambican scientists, while inhabiting relatively different worlds, had something in common.
 They all worked under “radical uncertainty” and their actions under these conditions made them “radical bricoleurs.”

-The other day I was talking to a representative of Justica Ambiental – Friends of Earth Mozambique, an environmental NGO, who was so frustrated with communities.
+The other day I was talking to a representative of Justica Ambiental—Friends of Earth Mozambique, an environmental NGO—who was so frustrated with communities.
 In her own words: “When we go to the communities and tell them that they must resist things like Pro-Savana [a South-to-South large, agricultural scheme to be implemented in Mozambique by Brazil, Japan and Mozambique] they all agree to work with us but as soon as we leave we feel that they don’t really commit to that.
 There is an inertia.
 They even collaborate with the same companies we are fighting against.
-Maybe they are accommodated to poverty”.
+Maybe they are accommodated to poverty.”
 These are very strong and revealing words.
 Accommodation is an easy answer.
-Maybe this can be understood as an effect of “radical bricolage”.
+Maybe this can be understood as an effect of “radical bricolage.”
 Conservation meets life in conditions of poverty.
-While it might take different shapes in different communities in Mozambique, it surely might say something about why communities choose to ally themselves with NGOs, bureaucrats, corporations, elites or not.
-Here lies the potential to explore the tension between reproduction and potential for generation, in these specific messy entanglements.
+While it might take different shapes in different communities in Mozambique, it surely might say something about why communities choose to ally themselves with NGOs, bureaucrats, corporations, and elites—or not.
+Here lies the potential to explore the tension between reproduction and potential for generation, in these specific, messy entanglements.

-The conversations I had with the researchers from the Institute of Agricultural Research in Mozambique suggest that scientists from this scientific institution were also kind of porters, guides or data collectors, as the Beninese philosopher Paulin Hountondji (2009: 8) puts it: they do not frame issues but only collect data for issues framed by the Western scientists hence inherently extraverted.
+The conversations I had with the researchers from the Institute of Agricultural Research in Mozambique suggest that scientists from this scientific institution were also kind of porters, guides or data collectors, as the Beninese philosopher Paulin Hountondji (2009: 8) puts it: they do not frame issues but only collect data for issues framed by the Western scientists, and hence are inherently extraverted.
 The data collected were then sent to South Africa or UK for analysis since Mozambique has no technical expertise and laboratories for such purposes.
-Therefore, Mozambican scientists are also ‘radical bricoleurs’.
-They must work with underfunding, and research agendas imposed under the name of collaboration.
-The lack of qualified staff, and political interference were also some of the challenges they pointed out as limiting factors for the development of their capabilities.
-The collaborations between scientists from the North – Kew Botanical Gardens – and the Mozambican scientists are carried out in those specific conditions with all legacies and present complex entanglements and visions of the future that they entail – a science happening in the context of making ends meet and sometimes passion.
+Therefore, Mozambican scientists are also “radical bricoleurs.”
+They must work with underfunding and research agendas imposed under the name of collaboration.
+The lack of qualified staff and political interference were also some of the challenges they pointed out as limiting factors for the development of their capabilities.
+The collaborations between scientists from the North—Kew Botanical Gardens—and the Mozambican scientists are carried out in those specific conditions with all legacies and present complex entanglements and visions of the future that they entail—a science happening in the context of making ends meet, and sometimes with passion.

 This brings me back to the main goal of my PhD, which is to understand local modes of living in the context of “radical bricolage.”
 There, extractivist and neoliberal projects continue to promise jobs, community development, better life and other riches to the people of Mount Mabu, in turn re-signifying life in rural communities and further inscribing the Western divide between nature and culture.
 Ironically, this inscription is done through the commoditization of nature via conservation.

 This is the “deep present” that communities must live with.
-“Radical bricolage” is about the sense of the “deep present” where all there is, is what is at hand, be this disenfranchised communities, nonhumans agents, colonial legacies, dependent NGOs, bureaucrats and scientists and their neocolonising Western counterparts.
-It is in this complex meshwork that certain futures take shape or not, that certain realities are made visible or not.
+“Radical bricolage” is about the sense of the “deep present,” where all there is is what is at hand, be this disenfranchised communities, nonhumans agents, colonial legacies, dependent NGOs, bureaucrats and scientists and their neo-colonizing Western counterparts.
+It is in this complex meshwork that certain futures take shape or not—that certain realities are made visible or invisible.

 Clayson (2008) uses this concept to talk about the mixing of mathematics and art for pedagogical purposes.